-Olympus E-1 versus Sony A7S
+Olympus E-1 vs Sony A7S

-The Olympus E-1 and the Sony Alpha A7S are two professional cameras that were announced, respectively, in June 2003 and April 2014.
+The Olympus E-1 and the Sony Alpha A7S are two professional cameras that were revealed to the public, respectively, in June 2003 and April 2014.
 The E-1 is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
 The cameras are based on a Four Thirds (E-1) and a full frame (A7S) sensor.
-The Olympus has a resolution of 4.9 megapixel, whereas the Sony provides 12 MP.
+The Olympus has a resolution of 4.9 megapixels, whereas the Sony provides 12 MP.

 Body comparison: Olympus E-1 vs Sony A7S